ThomasCarstens/jekyll/_posts/2019-06-20-choice-of-master's.md

 ## Professional motivations
 I started out with the following motivations.

-- I do not want to work in an overly specialised job (eg. *engineering product developer*).
+- I do not want to work in a sequestered section of a company (eg. *quality control*).
--	I want to guarantee financial stability in 4 years from now.
+-	I want to have some guarantee of financial stability happen in the next 4 years.
-- I do however want to develop a strong suit in my field of choice.
+- I do want to develop a strong suit that will set me up in the next 30 years.

-This was tough since:
+Careers in tech are an appealing option.
+However, choosing one specific direction was tough since:
 -	I am confused about the current state of technology in the world.
--	I'm even more confused about the future state of technology (here's an article that [attempts to outline it](https://bigthink.com/technology-innovation/best-college-majors-future?rebelltitem=8#rebelltitem8).)
+-	I'm even more confused about the future state of technology (here's an article that [suggests promising study options](https://bigthink.com/technology-innovation/best-college-majors-future?rebelltitem=8#rebelltitem8).)

-First I looked at programs, then I made a decision about this bigger picture.
+Strategy: first I looked at available programs, then I made a decision about this bigger picture.
+It's a way of learning about my options as I go, although it's definitely high-risk.

 ## Contextual motivations